MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-alternate-keys-solution-explorer.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-Solution explorer provides one way to view and create alternate keys for Common Data Service.
+Solution explorer provides one way to view and create alternate keys for Microsoft Dataverse.

 The [Power Apps portal](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) enables configuring the most common options, but certain options can only be set using solution explorer. <br />More information:
 - [Define alternate keys to reference rows](define-alternate-keys-reference-records.md)<br />